NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/skills.md

 ##### Best Practices

 - "Repetition is the mother of learning" - use the ``Occurrences to Completion`` property in conjunction with the [Time Window](/dashboard/user-guide/skills.html#time-window) property to balance between requiring repetition of an action and spacing out that repetition
-- For Help Url - configure the [Root Help Url](/dashboard/user-guide/projects.html#setting-root-help-url) for the project and then enter a path relative to that root.
+- Help Url - configure the [Root Help Url](/dashboard/user-guide/projects.html#setting-root-help-url) for the project and then enter a path relative to that root.
 It will then be an easy change if the location of help articles changes.

 ## Time Window